-Around the fire, one wintry night,

-The farmer's rosy children sat;

-The faggot lent its blazing light;

-And jokes went round and careless chat.
+A BOUND the fire, one wintry night, The farmer's rosy children sat; The faggot lent its blazing light; And jokes went round and careless chat.

-When, hark! a gentle hand they hear Low tapping at the bolted door; And thus, to gain their willing ear, A feeble voice was heard t'implore: "Cold blows the blast across the moor;
+When, hark ! a gentle hand they hear Low tapping at the bolted door;And thus, to gain their willing ear,A feeble voice was heard t'implore :

+The Beggar Man.

-The sleet drives hissing in the wind;
+"Cold blows the blast across the moor; The sleet drives hissing in the wind; Yon toilsome mountain lies before:

-You to ilsome mountain lies before;

 A dreary treeless waste behind.

-"My eyes are weak and dim with age;

-No road, no path, can I descry;

-And these poor rags ill stand the rage

-Of such a keen inclement sky.
+"My eyes are weak and dim with age; No road, no path, can I descry; And these poor rags ill stand the rage Of such a keen inclement sky.

-"So faint I am-these tottering feet

-No more my palsied frame can bear;

-My freezing heart forgets to beat,

-And drifting snows my tomb prepare.
+So faint I am - these tottering feet No more my feeble frame can bear; My sinking heart forgets to beat, And drifting snows my tomb prepare.

-"Open your hospitable door,

-And shield me from the biting blast:

-Cold, cold it blows across the moor,

-The weary moor that I have pass'd!"
+"Open your hospitable door, And shield me from the biting blast.
+Cold, cold it blows across the moor, The weary moor that I have pass'd !"

-With hasty step the farmer ran,

-And close beside the fire they place

-The poor half-frozen beggar man,

-With shaking limbs and blue-pale face.
+With hasty step the farmer ran, And close beside the fire they place The poor half-frozen beggar man, With shaking limbs and pallid face.